Core Concepts of Rotation and Term-Limit Design

 Duration Vector

-The structural axis along which authorization to hold office accumulates over time under an eligibility regime.
+The structural axis along which service in office accumulates over time under an eligibility regime.
 Eligibility rules determine whether service along the duration vector aggregates toward terminal ineligibility or regenerates through interruption, reset, or reinterpretation.

 Authorization Event